Table Of Contents_

 Award: Honorable Mention

-WHY WE LIKE IT: The Newsoul Portable Monitor combines HD video and audio thanks to its HDR-enabled 1080p IPS-LCD monitor and dual stereo speakers.
+WHY WE LIKE IT: The Newsoul External Monitor combines HD video and audio thanks to its HDR-enabled 1080p IPS-LCD monitor and dual stereo speakers.
 Its integrated eye protection technology helps keep your eyes safe while you enjoy its crystal-clear display, and its wide compatibility makes it useful for a range of devices.

 You can use either a mini HDMI or USB Type-C to connect the monitor to your PC, laptop, phone, or gaming console.
 Its Type-C port handles all of the power, signal, and USB interface functions.
 The Newsoul monitor is slightly heavier than our #1 pick, weighing 1.99 pounds and measuring 0.43 inches in thickness.
-Users may also find it difficult to set-up in portrait mode because of how the connection ports and buttons are placed.
+Users may also find it difficult to set up in portrait mode because of how the connection ports and buttons are placed.
 You might also want to read about the best monitor for video editing.

 Award: Best Budget